auto-differentiation/QuantLib-Risks-Cpp/presets/README.md

-This folder contains CMake user preset templates for QuantLib integration with XAD, which can be used in addition to the existing `CMakePresets.json` file that already ships with QuantLib to add additional presets for Quantlib-XAD.
+This folder contains CMake user preset templates for QuantLib integration with XAD, which can be used in addition to the existing `CMakePresets.json` file that already ships with QuantLib to add additional presets for QuantLib-Risks.
 (A `CMakeUserPresets.json` can be placed beside the existing `CMakePresets.json` for user-specific local settings and is typically not checked in to Git).

 **Note:** If you're using QuantLib 1.31 or earlier, please use the [CMakeUserPresets-1.31.json](./CMakeUserPresets-1.31.json) file.
 For later versions, [CMakeUserPresets.json](./CMakeUserPresets.json) should be used.